Chronic kidney disease: Weight loss

-Obesity may have a negative impact in CKD, increasing the risk of disease progression to ESKD or kidney failure compared to controls with healthy weight, and when in advanced stages, also may hinder people's eligibility to kidney transplantation.
+Obesity may have a negative impact in CKD, increasing the risk of disease progression to ESKD or kidney failure compared to controls with healthy weight, and when in advanced stages, may also hinder people's eligibility for kidney transplantation.
 For example, the consumption of high calorie and high fructose beverages can make an individual "60% more likely to develop CKD".

+The cause would be a combination of inflammation, hemodynamic, and metabolic alterations, with visceral obesity being the main driver of the damage.

-Weight management interventions in overweight and obese adults with CKD include lifestyle interventions (dietary changes, physical activity/exercise, or behavioural strategies), pharmacological (used to reduce absorption or suppress appetite) and surgical interventions.
+Weight management interventions in overweight and obese adults with CKD include lifestyle interventions (dietary changes, physical activity/exercise, or behavioural strategies), pharmacological (used to reduce absorption or suppress appetite), and surgical interventions.
 Any of these can help people with CKD lose weight; however, it is not known if they can also prevent death or cardiovascular events like heart complications or stroke.
 It is recommended that weight management interventions should be individualised, according to a thorough patient assessment regarding clinical condition, motivations, and preferences.

 Dietary salt intake

 High dietary sodium intake may increase the risk of hypertension and cardiovascular disease.
 The effect of dietary salt restriction in foods has been investigated in people with chronic kidney disease.
 For people with CKD, including those on dialysis, reduced salt intake may help to lower both systolic and diastolic blood pressure, as well as albuminuria.
 Some people may experience low blood pressure and associated symptoms, such as dizziness, with lower salt intake.
 The effect of salt restriction on extracellular fluid, oedema, and total body weight reduction is unknown.

 EHealth interventions may improve dietary sodium intake and fluid management for people with CKD.